 - Gastroesophageal Reflux Disease (GERD) – The DataMaster DMT is designed to test deep-lung air rather than “mouth alcohol.”
 Mouth alcohol exists at a higher concentration than alcohol in the deep lung tissue.
 GERD, better known as heartburn or acid reflux, causes undigested or semi-digested stomach acids (containing alcohol) to travel from your stomach back up to your mouth and throat.
 When stomach acid enters the mouth or throat, the DataMaster DMT will measure mouth alcohol instead of deep-lung air.
 As a result, the test results will register a false high reading.

 - Hypoglycemia – Hypoglycemia is low blood sugar which is a condition that occurs in diabetics.
-Unfortunately, about 1 out of ever 7 drivers is diabetic.
+Unfortunately, about 1 out of every 7 drivers is diabetic.
 Some of these drivers don’t even know they are diabetic.
 People who experience hypoglycemia oftentimes have slurred speech, they are disorientated, they are unsteady on their feet, they are drowsy, they exhibit poor motor control, and they have a flushed face.
 All of these conditions are similar, if not identical, to the conditions the police look for in drunk drivers.
 Hypoglycemia also causes acetone in the breath which the DataMaster DMT falsely registers as consumed alcohol.

 - Improper Machine Maintenance – Over the years, our Charleston DUI lawyers have cross-examined the law enforcement officials who are responsible for keeping the DataMaster properly maintained.
 In many cases, we’ve found a lack of repair records that are required under SC law and maintenance procedures that weren’t followed.
 These problems lead to faulty BAC readings and, in some cases, “not guilty” verdicts at trial or a dismissal of the case.

 - Operator Error – In South Carolina, the law requires that law enforcement videotape the testing procedure.
-Many common problems that we see include: (1) failure to observe the subject for at least 20 minutes before administering the test as required by South Carolina law; (2) failure to check the suspect’s mouth before the test which is also required by law; and (3) failure to properly advise the suspect of their right to refuse the test which is likewise required by law.
+Many common problems that we see include (1) failure to observe the subject for at least 20 minutes before administering the test as required by South Carolina law; (2) failure to check the suspect’s mouth before the test which is also required by law; and (3) failure to properly advise the suspect of their right to refuse the test which is likewise required by law.

 - Problems with Simulator Solutions – In the DataMaster DMT, simulator solutions of water and alcohol are used during the test.
 If the simulators that are used to calibrate the DataMaster aren’t properly prepared or used, the DataMaster’s results are meaningless.